 - Experiencing withdrawal symptoms or intense cravings

 Experiencing any of the warning signs of crystal meth use above is an indication that it’s time to get help.
 If you or someone you love is struggling with methamphetamine abuse, help is available.
 Inpatient treatment, support groups, and therapy can all help individuals struggling with a methamphetamine issue.
-To learn more, contact Greenbriar Treatment Center at 1-800-637-4673.
+To learn more, Greenbriar Treatment Center at 1-800-637-4673.